-Listening to your child read daily is really important.
-However, we understand time to complete this can be difficult.
+Listening to your child read daily is important.

 As part of your home learning.
 Please listen to your child read a minimum of 3 times a week.

 Please record this in your reading record so teachers can see that your child has read this week!